threlte/threlte/apps/docs/src/routes/core-transition/index.md

 ## What happens to all the components in `@threlte/core`?

 Some of the components in `@threlte/core` will move to `@threlte/extras` because that's where they belong.
-They are abstractions on top of three.js classes or add functionality that is special to how Svelte does things.
+They are abstractions on top of three.js classes or add functionality that is special to how Svelte or Threlte does things.

 Other components will be removed after a certain transitional period.
 This gives you time to refactor your app to the new standard while keeping things running.
 Be aware that "old" `@threlte/core` components like `<Mesh>` or `<PerspectiveCamera>` will work in perfect harmony with the new approach!